richardschoen/iforgit/demo_with_pub400.md

 /home/richards/gitrepos/richards1/QCLSRC/TEST001C.CLP source member imported to RICHARDS1/QCLSRC(TEST001C).
 ```

-If you view the source member it will display along with the source header metadata information which gets stored in git along with the source member as a source header:
+If you view the source member it will display along with the source header metadata information (optional) which gets stored in git along with the source member as a source header:
 ```
 /*------------------------------------------------------------*/
 /* @@LIBRARY: RICHARDS1                                       */